-First time advocate Aaron Connolly was eager to campaign for global access to vaccines and make his voice heard during his first Shot@Life Spring Summit.
-As a second-year master’s student at Cornell University, he highlighted how his advocacy work has shaped his interest in the policy side of public health.
+First-time advocate and Cornell University master's student Aaron Connolly highlights how his advocacy work has shaped his interest in the policy side of public health.

 Aaron Connolly: I came to Shot@Life as a master’s student in public health at Cornell University.
 My current roommate in the hotel, Parshad, did it last year and said it was a great experience.
 I wanted to come to D.C. and advocate, especially for great topics focusing on accessibility to vaccines, equity, and eradicating diseases.